 The human body is designed for diverse dynamic physical activities.
-However, the conditions of modern life are such that the most of us live a sedentary lifestyle.
+However, even without the current lockdown in Leicester, the conditions of modern life are such that the most of us live a sedentary lifestyle.
 We lust for all the pleasures and comfort that money can buy us.
 However, in seeking more happiness and comfort we tend to adopt an unhealthy lifestyle.

 Lower back pain and high blood pressure are commonly linked to stresses of everyday life.
 However the effects of the stresses of everyday life on your body can be much worse than this.
 For example, prolonged emotional pressure (whether caused by work, home or whatever) can lead to: